sylefeb/Silice/learn-silice/AlgoInOuts.md

 # Algorithm calls, bindings and timings

 Here we explain how algorithms can be instantiated and called.
-This is an important topic with direct implication on synchronization between parallel operations, and the max frequency of your design.
+This is an important topic with direct implications on synchronization between parallel operations, and the max frequency of your design.

-Even if you are familiar with Silice call an binding syntax, make sure to read the [last section](#timings) on timing considerations.
+Even if you are familiar with Silice call and binding syntax, make sure to read the [last section](#timings) on timing considerations.

 ## Calls

 For these explanations let us assume an algorithm with *N* outputs and M *inputs* called respectively `out1 ... outN` and ` in1 ... inM`.

-A first way to use and call an algorithm is to use the call syntax.
+A first way to use an algorithm is through the call syntax.
 The algorithm is first instantiated as:

 `Algo alg_inst;`